MetLife to sell Hong Kong insurance business to FWD

 In March, Thailand's Siam Commercial Bank Pcl (SCB) said it had entered into exclusive talks to sell its life insurance business to the company.

-FWD, which got regulatory approval to buy HSBC Holdings' 49% stake in the London-headquartered lender's Malaysian life insurance joint venture in August, completed the deal in March.
+FWD, which agreed to buy HSBC Holdings' 49% stake in the London-headquartered lender's Malaysian life insurance joint venture last year, completed the deal in March.

 The firm's Asian presence includes Indonesia, Japan, Singapore, the Philippines, Thailand, and Vietnam.
 The company is also awaiting regulatory approval in China to launch a life insurance joint venture.